• Skip to primary navigation

 • 2 tablespoons rice vinegar

-• 2 tablespoons light soy sauce (or use a gluten-free alternative)
+• 2 tablespoons light soy sauce - or a gluten-free alternative

-• 2 teaspoons cornstarch Optional, to thicken the sauce
+• 1 teaspoon cornstarch - Optional, to thicken the sauce

 Instructions

-• Preheat your oven to 400 degrees F. Brush a rimmed baking dish with oil.
+• Preheat the oven to 400°F. Brush a rimmed baking dish (such as a 9 X 13 dish) with oil.

-• Mix the meatballs ingredients in a large bowl.
-Form 20 meatballs, and place them in the prepared baking dish.
-Bake for 10 minutes.
+• Mix the meatball ingredients (ground beef, salt, pepper, onion powder, and garlic powder) in a large bowl.
+Form 20 meatballs and place them in the prepared baking dish.
+Bake them for 10 minutes.

-• While the meatballs are baking, whisk together the sauce ingredients in a medium saucepan.
-Heat over medium-low heat.
+• While the meatballs are baking, whisk the glaze ingredients (ketchup, vinegar, honey, soy sauce, and cornstarch if using) in a medium saucepan.
+Heat the glaze over medium-low heat.

 • Add the meatballs to the saucepan and turn to coat them in the sauce.
-Keep cooking, turning frequently, until the meatballs are cooked through and the sauce has thickened, about 5 minutes.*
+Keep cooking, turning frequently, until the meatballs are cooked through and the sauce has thickened, for about 5 minutes.
+Serve immediately.

 Notes

-Nutrition info if using a sugar-free sweetener: Calories 261, Total Fat 17g, Saturated Fat 7g, Sodium 643mg, Carbohydrate 4g, Fiber 0g, Sugars 0g, Protein 21g
+• The nutrition info assumes that real honey was used.
+Nutrition info if using a sugar-free sweetener: Calories 261, Total Fat 17g, Saturated Fat 7g, Sodium 643mg, Carbohydrate 4g, Fiber 0g, Sugars 0g, Protein 21g.

 Nutrition per Serving